 The CBA uses a variety of options to record pertinent operational, programmatic, and financial information that is distributed to internal and external stakeholders.
 The CBA houses all licensee data in DCA's Consumer Affairs System (CAS).
-CAS and other internal stand-alone databases provide applicant and licensee information that is necessary for workload monitoring and legislatively required reports.
-This information also often serves as a base when developing materials for outreach events to external stakeholders.
+CAS and other internal databases provide applicant and licensee information that is necessary for workload monitoring and legislatively required reports.